 The Council will admit all children with a statement of special educational needs, in whose statement the school is named.

 The school has an admission limit of 60 pupils for each year group.
-If more than the agreed number of applicants is received, then places will be offered according to the Local Authority Criteria (detailed below; or click on this link adjacent).
+If more than the agreed number of applicants is received, then places will be offered according to the Local Authority Criteria, detailed below.

 In the Autumn term, prior to a child starting in Reception class, we hold an open day for prospective parents to visit school.
 Once a child has been offered a place, all children have the opportunity to visit school in the Summer Term before they start school.
 Parents of pupils who have not been allocated a place, have the right to appeal.